mstfa13/end-to-end-data-project/README.md

-Here's a draft GitHub README description for your retail bike store end-to-end data project based on your previous work:

----

 # Retail Bike Store End-to-End Data Project

 This project showcases a complete data pipeline solution for a retail bike store, covering everything from raw data ingestion to business intelligence reporting.
 The focus is on cleaning, transforming, and analyzing data to provide valuable insights for optimizing store performance, customer retention, and staff management.